-4.12 How to configure Discoverer using the System MBean Browser
+4.12 Configuring Discoverer using the System MBean Browser

 The System MBean Browser is a part of Fusion Middleware Control, and is used to update configuration settings for middle-tier components.
 You can use the System MBean Browser to enter or modify Discoverer configuration settings that are not available in Fusion Middleware Control Discoverer pages.